FlappyRecreator/FlappyB64bitAndroid/README.md

 This project is an open-source, 64-bit Android Java recreation of the original **Flappy Bird** game, designed to run seamlessly on modern Android devices.
 It strives to be a pixel-perfect and behaviorally accurate replica of the beloved and notoriously challenging game, offering an authentic experience for both nostalgic fans and new players alike.

 The motivation behind this project is a deep appreciation for the original game and a desire to preserve it for future generations.
 This is a non-commercial, educational, and entertainment-driven initiative.
+Please don't steal the code, help contribute!
+Contributions will help keep this project alive!

 ---